 Lunch will be served on board.
 Enjoy a peaceful afternoon sailing at the rhythm of the wind as you start to relax.
-Your overnight stop will be in El-Hegz.

 Dinner and overnight stay on board.